gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 Removed jigglebones from certain weapons: Complete;

 Check if team-colored weapons have any differences on their VMTs.
-If the difference is noticeable enough, then, single-color War Paints will require previews on both teams.
-Currently, only Ubersaw was checked: Incomplete;
+If the difference is noticeable enough, then, single-color War Paints will require previews on both teams: Complete;

+- The only weapon with a difference outside the Ubersaw is Detonator's projectile, but the weapon itself VMTs are identical on both teams.

 Re-check what War Paints use the Grenade Launcher and Loose Cannon specific VMTs: Incomplete;

-Fix for Bazaar Bargain's .VMTs that were introduced in later patches (fix broken UV mapping on _lens.vmt): Incomplete.
+Fix for Bazaar Bargain's .VMTs that were introduced in later patches (fix broken UV mapping on _lens.vmt): Complete

+- Valve simply got rid of material_override for the Bazaar Bargain's War Paints.
+Technically, the bug is still there, but no War Paint is using a material_override anymore.

 ---